-- The project must be child safe, no sharp edges and no small objects - Must drain water and cause no water damage and/or leakage. - Must weigh 25 lbs to 30 lbs. - 119 cm length and 8 cm thickness - Be able to grow plants that also grow an above ground portion. - The product must be movable or have a movable attachment and be durable.
+- The project must be child safe, with no sharp edges and no small objects - Must drain water and cause no water damage and/or leakage. - Must weigh less than 100 lbs. - 46 inches long and 6 inches thick. - Be capable of growing plants with rooting structures. - The product must be durable.

-2.3 Considerations
+2.1.2 Considerations

 Considerations are elements that create context for the project and are developed alongside the client.
+They include:

+- Potential exposure to allergens.

-They include potential exposure to allergens, and sensory triggers such as strong smell, colors, and light.
+- Potential exposure to sensory triggers including:

+- Strong smell.

+- Vibrant colors.

+- Excessive, bright light.